 15. Create eye-catching headlines

-Adding beautiful graphics inside your blog posts with eye-catchy headlines, and if anyone clicks on those, they will be led to another blog post on your website.
-This is not only beneficial to your readers because they no longer have to navigate your entire website to get relevant content, but it also helps you in the long haul because your readers are now staying on your website for longer periods.”
+Add beautiful graphics inside your blog posts with eye-catchy headlines, and if anyone clicks on those, they will be led to another blog post on your website.
+This benefits your readers because they no longer have to navigate your entire website to get relevant content.
+It also helps you in the long haul because your readers are now staying on your website for longer periods.”

 16. Make your readers want to learn more.

-When writing a blog post, always include a pitch for another of your blog posts on a similar topic, as well as a link to that related blog post.
+When writing a blog post, always include a pitch for another of your blog posts on a similar topic and a link to that related blog post.
 As a result, readers who enjoyed your first post would inevitably move on to reading a second post, increasing average page views.

-To retain your website visitors and engage them, you should end your posts with a pitch to see one of your product pages.
-This is a very easy tip, but when implemented correctly, it can result in significantly higher average page views and stay time, resulting in higher conversions and better search engine rankings.
+To retain and engage your website visitors, you should end your posts with a pitch to see one of your product pages.
+This is a very easy tip.
+It can result in significantly higher average page views and stay time when implemented correctly, resulting in higher conversions and better search engine rankings.